Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 ### <a name="input_gallery_applications"></a> [gallery\_applications](#input\_gallery\_applications)

-Description: A list of gallery application objects with the following elements
+Description: A list of gallery application objects with the following elements:

 - `<map key>` - Used to designate a unique instance for a gallery application.
   - `version_id` (Required) Specifies the Gallery Application Version resource ID.
   - `configuration_blob_uri` (Optional) Specifies the URI to an Azure Blob that will replace the default configuration for the package if provided.